Model Pipeline

 private

-or
+or public

-, with varying levels of restrictions for the latter.
+the latter.
 These are summarized in Figure 1, and detailed below.

 Model training processes can be grouped into three distinct stages: